-I believe there were several moments that created the foundation for my wanderlust.
+I believe several moments created the foundation for my wanderlust.
 As a child, I used to watch the sunset and wonder where it went.
 I wanted to find out someday and dreamt of places I might see.
 I also remember my parents going on a cruise to Alaska when I was 5 years old and being devastated that they left me behind.
 My parents also hosted international musicians through Blue Lake Fine Arts Camp every summer while they were touring Michigan.
 As a young girl, I sat and listened to the musicians share their stories (and music) from all over the world.
 Again, my dreams were filled with faraway places to explore someday.

 But the most influential catalyst for forming a deep love of travel within came from a movie…of all things!
 When I was about 8 years old, PBS aired The Man From Snowy River (1982) – inspired by the poem written by Andrew Barton (Banjo) Paterson, one of Australia’s most famous poets.
-This was a story of a loss, triumph, determination, and of wild Australian horses and landscape – oh and there is a love story woven throughout as well!
+This was a story of a loss, triumph, determination, and of wild Australian horses and landscape – oh, and there is a love story woven throughout as well!
 This became my favorite movie (and it still ranks in my top 10 today).
-Australia seemed like a distant land, one I would only dream of visiting, but this was enough to get me motivated to explore the world.
+Australia seemed like a distant land, one I would only dream of visiting, but this was enough to motivate me to explore the world.

 What is the most interesting place that you’ve experienced and why?

 Without a doubt, Morocco.
 Alan and I had an opportunity to travel to Morocco in 2005.
 While in Al Hoceima, in the Rif Mountains, we met some of the most hard-working, generous, kind, and intentional people we have ever met.
 It is a stunning country with such a rich history.
 There are some major differences between Moroccan life and life for us in the States, which made it even more intriguing and attractive.
 We hope to go back someday with the kids!

 Have you ever had a travel faux pas?